The benefits of attaining a high level of employee morale are phenomenal. Luckily, building morale isn't as difficult as some believe.

 Deere and Company noticed that a high-performing employee scored his motivation as being lower than normal.
 Though there were no signs of a decrease in productivity or engagement, the employee’s motivational score dropped even lower two weeks later.
 In conversation, his manager learned that this employee was concerned about his career development; his manager was able to resolve the problem and keep that employee on track.

 If John Deere hadn’t kept a close eye on the morale of its employees, this particular employee may have become completely disengaged as well as disgruntled.
-Unfortunately, most managers only become aware of an issue during an annual or semi-annual performance review or worse, after the employee screws up a project or simply quits.
+Unfortunately, most managers only become aware of an issue during an annual or semi-annual performance review or worse, after the employee makes a glaring mistake or simply quits.

 What will you do next?